beare/Kode/docs/develop/modules/openai-adapters.md

 - **What it looks like**: Complex model management with profiles and pointers (`ModelManager`).
 - **Why it's intentional**: Different models excel at different tasks (reasoning vs coding vs speed).
 This allows optimal model selection for each job.
 - **When to use**: When you need to leverage the specific strengths of multiple AI models within a single workflow.

+### 3. Canonical Data Normalization
+- **What it looks like**: Multiple field names for the same concept (prompt_tokens vs input_tokens).
+- **Why it's solved**: Normalize once at the API boundary to eliminate ambiguity throughout the system.
+- **When to use**: When integrating multiple APIs with different naming conventions for the same concepts.

 ## Maintenance Tips